Psykotikism/Mutant_Tanks/README.md

 		{
 			// "Tank Enabled" is missing so this entry is disabled.
 			"Tank Name"				"Test Tank" // Tank has a name.
+			"Tank Chance"				"47.0" // Tank has 47% chance of spawning.
 			"Skin-Glow Colors"			"255,0,0,255|255,255,0" // Tank has a red (skin) and yellow (glow outline) color scheme.
 		}
 	}